GaijinEntertainment/daScript/doc/source/reference/language/statements.rst

     stat ::= 'panic' '(' [string-exp] ')'

-Calling ``panic`` causes runtime exception with string-exp available in the log.
+Calling ``panic`` causes a runtime exception with string-exp available in the log.

 ----------------
 global variables